internalio/react-internalio/README.md

 ### Props

 - url - The url of the Internal.io Space to embed.
 Required
-- params - An object that will be serialized into query string parameters and passed to the Space
+- params - An object that will be serialized into query string parameters and passed to the Space.
 - width - A value for the width style defaulting to `"100%"`.
 - height - A value for the height style defaulting to `"100%"`.